Manuscripts & Submission

 • Andreozzi, G.B., Lucchesi, S., Princivalle, F., and Della Giusta, A. (2001b)

-• No spaces between initials (Jones, D.H.)
+• No spaces between initials

-• No parts of the reference are italicized, boldface, or underlined, unless it is part of a title (rare).
+• No parts of the reference are italicized, boldface, or underlined, unless it is part of a title (rare)

-• For articles In press: List the title, authors, journal name, DOI if you have it, and “in press,” cite them as published works.
+• For articles that are “in press”: List the authors, title, anticipated year, journal name, DOI if you have it, and “in press”

-• Solo works: Smith (2010)
+• 1 author: Smith (2010)

-• Duo works: Tennant and Smith (1998)
+• 2 authors: Tennant and Smith (1998)

 • 3+ authors, use “et al.” (Smith et al. 1990)

 • Omit any reference from the list that is not published (including papers in review or preparation).
-Cite them in the text by last name followed by “personal communication”, “in preparation” or “unpublished manuscript(data,etc.).”
+Cite them in the text by last name followed by “personal communication,” “in preparation,” or “unpublished manuscript (data,etc.).”
 Year is optional in this case.

 Note about URLs: We do not recommend using URLs as they often change.
 It may be crucial that the reader sees what you saw on the date of access (instead of the updated info one or five or fifty years later) (if the link even still works).
-In the interest of preservation, if an URL is needed, then try using “WebCite” to create an archived version of the website.
-Cite it like this: (http://www. webcitation.org/6MiPbLEbu, accessed Feb.
-10, 2012).

 Journal articles:

 • Jakobsen, H.J., Nielsen, N.C., and Lindgreen, H. (1995) Sequences of charged sheets in rectorite.
-American Mineralogist, 80, 247–252.
+American Mineralogist, 80, 247–252, https://doi.org/10.2138/am-1995-3-406.

 Journal articles (in press):